 The bill also amends the conditions under which a court may vacate an order forfeiting a bail bond.
-It allows for the release of the bondsman or agent if the principal is detained or incarcerated in another jurisdiction or by a federal agency, or if they have been removed by U.S. Immigration and Customs Enforcement.
-Furthermore, it includes a provision that protects the bondsman or agent from taking custody of the principal if they are prohibited from doing so under the new regulations established in Section 29-152k.
-The changes aim to enhance the safety and rights of individuals in sensitive locations while ensuring proper legal procedures are followed by bail enforcement agents.
+It allows for the release of the bondsman or agent if the principal is detained in another jurisdiction or by a federal agency, or if they have been removed by U.S. Immigration and Customs Enforcement.
+Furthermore, it includes a provision that protects the bondsman or agent from liability if they are prohibited from taking custody of the principal due to the new restrictions outlined in the bill.

 JUD Joint Favorable Substitute: 29-152k, 54-65c